bjmt/quaqcr/README.md

 Now we can see the clear nucleosome-free peak below ~125 bp in the plot.
-There is a bit of a hump around 150-200 bp, perhaps indicative of mononucleosomal fragments, though in case it is not very distinct; in my experience this can be vary variable between samples.
+There is a bit of a hump around 150-200 bp, perhaps indicative of mononucleosomal fragments, though in case it is not very distinct; in my experience this can be very variable between samples.

 To see the effect that the presence of nucleosomes has on transposition, we can compare with the distribution from chloroplastic reads.
 To do this,